A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 which indicates that the estimation error increases with the circuit complexity of BD-RIS (i.e., a larger $\bar{M}$ leads to higher estimation error).
 To further reduce the channel estimation error, tensor decomposition has been applied in \cite{sokal2024decoupled} based on the designed pattern in \cite{li2023channel}, which leads to the possibility of separate estimation of base station-RIS and RIS-user channels.
 Beyond that, two tensor decomposition based algorithms have been proposed in \cite{de2024channel} with a milder requirement of the training overhead and enhanced estimation performance. \cite{ginige2024efficient} again explores the tensor decomposition for BD-RIS-aided channel estimation, which further facilitates the channel prediction with channel aging. \cite{de2024semi} proposes a semi-blind channel and symbol estimation method that avoids the pilot-assisted estimation by exploring also the tensor decomposition for BD-RIS-aided channels.
 In addition, \cite{wang2024low} has focused on the protocol design for a single-user MISO system and proposed a novel two-phase estimation scheme, where the cascaded channel related to the first element of BD-RIS is estimated, followed by fast estimation of the other channel coefficients.
 The two-phase estimation scheme explores the dependence between entries of the cascaded channel $\mathbf{H}_\mathsf{cas}^\mathsf{BD}$ and thus helps to significantly reduce the training overhead from $J_\mathsf{LS}^\mathsf{BD} = M^2$ to $J_\mathsf{2-phase}^\mathsf{BD} = 2M$.
 This channel estimation scheme has been further extended to more general multi-user MIMO systems, with the training overhead in the same order as in D-RIS-aided system \cite{wang2025low}.
 Besides, \cite{samy2025low} has proposed a three-stage protocol for a non-reciprocal BD-RIS aided MISO system where the BD-RIS is characterized by a non-diagonal scattering matrix constrained by $\mathcal{T}_\mathsf{non-diag}$ in (\ref{eq:constraint_nd}).
 Using the special signal flowing property in the non-diagonal scattering matrix, i.e., the signal impinging on one element is purely reflected by another one, the training overhead can be as low as $J_\mathsf{3-stage}^{\mathsf{ND}} = 3M$.
 For clarity, the aforementioned works have been summarized in Table \ref{tab:ce}.

 The channel estimation study for BD-RIS-aided wireless systems is still at the very early stage.
 It is worth noting that, the passive channel estimation approach relies on the BD-RIS pattern design and results in a cascaded channel (or separate channels based on tensor decomposition whose process relies on BD-RIS constraints), both of which are related to BD-RIS architectures.
 In this sense, the existing literature \cite{li2023channel,li2024channel,sokal2024decoupled,de2024channel,wang2024low,wang2025low,ginige2024efficient,samy2025low} based on non-reciprocal architectures cannot be readily extended to other BD-RIS architectures.
+Moreover, in practice, BD-RIS inevitably has hardware impairments that will induce new mathematical constraints and communications models, as will be detailed in Section \ref{sec:hardware}.
+Therefore, those works based on BD-RIS with perfect hardware may not be applicable to BD-RIS with practical hardware impairments.
 Another critical issue for passive channel estimation is the training overhead that grows with the number of elements and the circuit complexity.
-Therefore, it remains unexplored, but it is important to develop BD-RIS pattern designs automatically adapting to architectures and to study better channel estimation schemes with affordable training overhead.
+Therefore, it remains unexplored, but it is important to develop BD-RIS pattern designs automatically adapting to architectures and hardware impairments, and to study better channel estimation schemes with affordable training overhead.